Josh Richman: Career

 His first acting job was a minor role in the science fiction television show V: The Series.

 In 1991, Richman developed a professional relationship with Axl Rose from Guns N' Roses that led to him directing their video for a cover of Paul McCartney's "Live and Let Die".
 He is featured prominently in the Guns N' Roses home video titled, Making F@#$ing Videos Part 1 which chronicles his involvement in co-writing the promotional video for the GN'R hit "Don't Cry".
 Richman's involvement with the band landed him the inclusion of his photo in the booklet of their multi-platinum selling Use Your Illusion I and Use Your Illusion II albums.
 Richman had a small speaking role in the spoken word section of their cover of "Knockin' on Heaven's Door".

-Richman's first big role was in the hit 1986 drama film River's Edge as Tony, he also starred in 2 other films that year, Thrashin' and Modern Girls.
+Richman's first big role was in the 1986 drama film River's Edge as Tony.
+He also appeared in two other films that year, Thrashin' and Modern Girls.
 He appeared in the 1987 film The Allnighter and the 1988 sequel film, Fright Night Part 2.
-Also in 1988, he played a role in the cult film Heathers.
+Also in 1988, he played a role in the film Heathers.
 His other films include Kiss Kiss Bang Bang (2005), The Education of Charlie Banks (2007) and a minor role in Oliver Stone's Natural Born Killers and Adam Collis' Sunset Strip.

 Richman had minor roles in the following television shows: The Twilight Zone, V: The Series, 21 Jump Street, and Pacific Blue.

 Richman is the manager of a rock band called Deadsy.